IORoot/macos__json2clr--convert/README.md

 ![Run JSONtoCLR](docs/video_jsontoclr.gif)

+## Demo Palette

 ### tailwind_v2.json

-This is the source of the colour palette.
-You can add / remove colours or supply your own JSON file with your own palettes.
+This is an example source colour palette.
+You can add / remove colours or supply your own JSON file with your own palette.

 ### tailwind_v2.clr